govau/content-guide/_search-engines/quick-seo-checklist.md

 ### Header tags

-- The h1 heading tag gives users a quick overview of the content on the page.
+- The `h1` heading tag gives users a quick overview of the content on the page.
 It should support the keyword theme from the metadata and use the main keywords.
-- Adding h2 and h3 heading tags helps structure your content more clearly.
+- Adding `h2` and `h3` heading tags helps structure your content more clearly.
 Try to include main keywords in at least one subheading and keyword variations in lower headings.

 ### Images

-- Include descriptive captions and keywords within the image ALT tag and file names.
+- Include descriptive captions and keywords within the image `alt` tag and file names.

 ### Internal links

 - Link to other pages on your website as appropriate.
-Try to include 2-3 links in every page.
-Make sure your links use keywords in the anchor text (the linked text itself), which is relevant to the page it’s linked to.
+- Try to include 2 to 3 links in every page.
+- Make sure your links use keywords in the anchor text (the linked text itself), which is relevant to the page it’s linked to.